GobblesGobbles

 Wemby Shot 70% and Still Had to Bleed for It

-The cuts and bruises on Victor Wembanyama's long arms after Friday night told a different story than the highlight reel.
-The 22-year-old from France had to scrap for every inch against the Minnesota Timberwolves โ fighting for paint position, jockeying for rebounds, picking up his fifth foul with 6:18 left โ before finishing with 39 points, 15 rebounds, and five blocks in San Antonio's 115-108 Game 3 road win.
+Fresh cuts and bruises on Victor Wembanyama's long arms after Friday night told a different story than the stat line.
+The 22-year-old from France had to fight for paint position and jockey for rebounds all night, picking up his fifth foul with 6:18 left, before finishing with 39 points, 15 rebounds, and five blocks in San Antonio's 115-108 Game 3 road win.
 The Spurs lead the Western Conference second-round series 2-1.

 Sources: Yahoo Sports NBA ยท Yahoo Sports NBA